FrankBijnen/ExifToolGui/Source/Xml.VerySimple/readme.txt

   * "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either express or    *
   * implied.
 See the License for the specific language governing      *
   * rights and limitations under the License.                         *

+// Changed for ExifToolGUI
+// - Add utf16